K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 Start

-It is crucial to know what types of income you can use to sponsor a K-1 beneficiary’s application to the U.S. In the majority of cases, the sponsor would have to use the yearly income that they stated on the federal income tax return for the most recent year.
-However, it is advised to have met the income requirement for at least a few years.
-You can find your annual income on line 9 of your IRS Form 1040.
+It is crucial to understand the acceptable forms of income to sponsor a K-1 beneficiary’s application to the U.S. In most cases, the sponsor must use the yearly income reported on the federal income tax return of the most recent year.
+However, we advise meeting the income requirement for at least a few years.
+You can find your Adjusted Gross Income on your IRS Form 1040.

 • As per the income requirement, your total stable annual wage can include the salary that you were paid by an employer, retirement benefits, child support payments, alimony, dividends, and/or interest earned in a private or public company.

-• You can use other sources of income; however, some types may require additional documentation or evidence.
+• You can use other sources of income or assets; however, some types may require additional documentation or evidence.
+These can include

-• If you are intending to include “non-traditional” sources of income, then it would be beneficial to consult an experienced immigration attorney.
+If you are intending to include “non-traditional” sources of income, we advise it would consulting an experienced immigration attorney.

 Learn more about marriage and fiancé(e) visas.